HARSHITHSSHMM/VSD/README.md

 * Compilers we use are GCC and riscv compiler.<br/>
 ### Using C programming:
 -> First,make sure you are in the home directory<br/>
--> Open the terminal and enter the command:  &ensp;  " gedit sum.c " <br/>
+-> Open the terminal and enter the command:  &ensp;  " gcc sum.c " <br/>
 &nbsp; &nbsp; ( We can enter any file name )<br/>
 <br/>
 ![pic_1](https://github.com/user-attachments/assets/c89256d2-147c-49ad-9f4b-ba211215fa10)<br/>